nationalarchives/hms-nhs-scripts/README.md

 * Clone this repository: `git clone https://github.com/nationalarchives/hms-nhs-scripts.git`
 * Enter the scripts dir and create `exports` directory: `cd hms-nhs-scripts; mkdir exports`
 * Install dependencies: `pip install -r requirements.txt`
-* Download all necessary Zooniverse project exports: `hms-nhs-the-nautical-health-service-classifications.csv`, `hms-nhs-the-nautical-health-service-subjects.csv` and `hms-nhs-the-nautical-health-service-workflows.csv`
+* Download all necessary Zooniverse project exports:
+  * `hms-nhs-the-nautical-health-service-subjects.csv` (link next to `Request new subject export` button)
+  * `hms-nhs-the-nautical-health-service-workflows.csv` (link next to `Request new workflow export button)
+  * Each file listed under `Request new workflow classification export` button
 * Copy the downloaded files into the new `exports/` directory.
 * Extract the data from the downloads: `./extract.py phase1`.
 This may take a few hours.
 Run as `nice ./extract.py phase1` if you don't want it to dominate your computer's resources.
 * Record information about the run of `extract.py` by committing that information to the repository. `extract.py` itself will tell you how to do this.